top of page

 • Do I need a DNA test before booking my consultation?

-While a DNA test is needed for analysis and coaching, you don't need to have results for your consultation.
+While a DNA test is needed for analysis, you don't need to have results for your consultation.
 We'll be happy to answer questions and make service recommendations based on your health goals.
-We recommend the Aperion Genetic Test Kit.
-Tap the logo to purchase your kit.

-• Can any DNA tests be used for analysis and coaching?
+• Can any DNA test be used for analysis and coaching?

 • How is this test different from other DNA tests?